QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-02-azure-search.md

 1. Ensure `Source data field` is set to **merged_content**

-1. Check all the skill checkboxes
+1. Check all the skill checkboxes for both Text and Image skills

-1. Click **Save enrichments to a knowledge store** link, copy the storage account connection string into the textbox.
+1. Expand the **Save enrichments to a knowledge store** link, check all the projection checkboxes.

+1. Copy the storage account connection string into the textbox.

 1. Check all the checkboxes